 valuing trees outside of woodlands

-Lestari are working together with Forest Research to explore the range of cultural and social values of trees outside of woodland, through the lens of the arts and humanities.
-Trees outside of woodland include hedgerows, scrub, wood pasture, orchards, copses, groves, linear treelines, greenways/holloways, and lone trees, specifically in peri-urban and rural areas.
+In 2023, Lestari worked together with Forest Research and a diverse range of creative individuals to explore the cultural and social values of trees outside of woodland (ToW), through the lens of the arts and humanities.

 Despite making up almost one fifth of the tree cover in Great Britain, ToW, particularly in rural and peri-urban areas, remain an understudied part of the treescape.
 ToW exist in many forms including hedgerows, scrub, wood pasture, orchards, copses, groves, linear treelines, greenways/holloways, and lone trees.
 The arts and humanities offer valuable perspectives to support the exploration of their social and cultural value.